For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

-6. Ensure that your landing page works flawlessly on mobile
+6. Ensure that your landing page design works flawlessly on mobile

-A bad landing page has a nearly illegible font, with too much text and other distractions.
+A bad landing page design has a nearly illegible font, with too much text and other distractions.

 Unoptimized pages will simply be ignored, because of higher perceived and physical friction for the user.
 If you want to charm a mobile user, with the average mobile session lasting 72 seconds, then follow the 5-point framework that I shared previously.